Achievable logoAchievable logo

 Practicing time management

-Here is a problem that seems difficult because of how long the question is:
+Here is a problem that seems difficult mainly because the question is long:

 ACT science time management question

-The first sentence is very long and is nearly repeated in the second sentence.
-So, let’s cut it down and write it next to the problem:
+The first sentence is very long and is almost repeated in the second sentence.
+A useful approach is to shorten it and write the simplified version next to the problem:

 ACT science time management question

-Reading the question inside this problem, we need to infer why an electromagnet was used to drop the ball instead of a researcher dropping it by hand.
-What difference is there between using a secured electromagnet and using someone’s hand?
+From the question, you need to infer why an electromagnet was used to drop the ball instead of a researcher dropping it by hand.
+Ask yourself: what’s the key difference between releasing a ball from a secured electromagnet versus releasing it from someone’s hand?

 (spoiler)